-CMCC's standards of conduct and the student disciplinary process are outlined in the Student Code of Conduct and are prompt, fair, and impartial.
-The College's procedures for disciplinary action in cases that involve sexual offenses comply with the Higher Education Amendment (HEA) of 1992.
-In those cases required by the HEA, the accuser and the accused are entitled to the same opportunity to have others present during the investigative interview and/or during an Appeal Committee hearing and attendant proceedings.
+CMCC's standards of conduct and the student disciplinary process are outlined in the Student Code of Conduct.
+The college's procedures for disciplinary action in cases that involve sexual offenses comply with Title IX of the Education Amendments of 1972 the Higher Education Amendment (HEA) of 1992 and the Violence Against Women Act of 1994 and Maine State Law LD1727.
+In those cases required by the HEA and VAWA, the accuser and the accused are entitled to the same opportunities throughout the investigative and disciplinary process, including to have others present during the investigative interview and/or during an Appeal Committee hearing and attendant proceedings.
+Student respondents found responsible shall be subject to one or more sanctions which include, but are not limited to suspension or dismissal from the whole College, suspension or dismissal from a portion of the College, prohibition from College classes, functions, or facilities, special terms and conditions of enrollment and/or participation, probation, or any other action as the College deems appropriate.
 For further information about the disciplinary system, contact the Dean of Student Services at (207) 755-5284.